Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3250
 - Shortsword

-**Sharp Edged** Your critical strike chance is increased by one while wielding Zeal.
-Whenever you critically hit a target with Zeal, you can make an additional attack with Zeal as a bonus action.
+**Critical**: Your critical strike chance is increased by one.

+**Sharp Edged**: Whenever you critically hit a target with Zeal, you can make an additional attack with Zeal as a bonus action.

-_You gain a +3 to your initiative rolls_
+_You gain a +2 to your initiative rolls_

-You gain +1 to hit and damage rolls using this magical weapon.
+_You gain +1 to hit and damage rolls using this magical weapon_